idfive/Developer-Documentation/docs/back-end/drupal/drupal-sitebuilding.md

 ## idfive ICL paragraphs module

-The [idfive Component Library D8 Paragraphs](https://bitbucket.org/idfivellc/idfive-component-library-d8-paragraphs) module, provides several common idfive ICL patterns as premade widgets, to add to a Kitchen Sink page.
+The [idfive Component Library D8 Paragraphs](https://bitbucket.org/idfivellc/idfive-component-library-d8-paragraphs) module, provides several common idfive ICL patterns as pre-made widgets, to add to a Kitchen Sink page.

 The docroot and actual folders may vary, depending on your codebase, but in general, adding the idfive ICL Paragraphs widget is best done via composer: